Art at the Festival

 Ani was born into an Armenian family in Marseilles France.
 Her family came to America when she was very young.
 She grew up among artists and loved her ethnic Armenian music, delicious foods and loving family, which was the first muse into her passage for the passion of painting.
 She studied at the High School of Music and Art, and received the Nessa Cohen Award from the Arts Students League in New York to study at The New York Studio School with painter and mentor Nicholas Carone.

-Today she is blessed with parenthood to her beautiful daughter and muse Maia Jillian and is married to artist and painter Steven Weiss.
+Today she is blessed with parenthood to her beautiful daughter and muse Maia Jillian, who is now twenty years old and an opera singer and is married to artist and painter Steven Weiss.

 While our mission is to primarily focus on the vocal arts and its different usages and facets, we believe that arts in general are intimately intertwined, influence each other, and serve a same purpose in our society.
 Therefore, we do want to continue to present artists every year in our field and we hope during the year at our new Community and Cultural venue.